gitluin/sara/README.md

 Bugs
 ----
- * Bar doesn't redraw on laptop lid reopen until maprequest, changedesktop, etc.
+ * Bar doesn't redraw on laptop lid reopen until maprequest, changedesktop, etc. (also a problem with dwm)
  * Need to XFree() in applyrules, I think?
 T'is unclear.
  * buttonpress doesn't draw focus to new monitors, and sometimes not to new windows, but unsure when.
  * dmenu spawn does not work on monitor focusing. _is this because of the renumbering?_